Bi-level Feature Alignment for Versatile Image Translation and Manipulation: Experiments

 \textbf{Quantitative Results.} In quantitative experiments, all methods translate images with the same exemplars except Pix2PixHD \cite{wang2018pix2pixhd} which doesn't support style injection from exemplars.
 LPIPS is calculated by comparing the generated images with randomly selected exemplars.
 All compared methods adopt three exemplars for each conditional input and the final LPIPS is obtained by averaging the LPIPS between any two generated images.

 Table \ref{tab_com} shows experimental results.
 It can be seen that RABIT outperforms all compared methods over most metrics and tasks consistently.
 By building explicit yet accurate correspondences between conditional inputs and exemplars, RABIT enables direct and accurate guidance from the exemplar and achieves better translation quality (in FID and SWD) and diversity (in LPIPS) as compared with the regularization-based methods such as SPADE \cite{park2019spade} and SMIS \cite{zhu2020smis}, and style-encoding methods such as StarGAN v2 \cite{choi2020starganv2} and SEAN \cite{zhu2020sean}.
 Compared with correspondence-based method CoCosNet \cite{zhang2020cocosnet}, the proposed bi-level alignment allows RABIT to build correspondences and warp exemplars at higher resolutions (e.g. $128 \times 128$) which offers more detailed guidance in the generation process and helps to achieve better FID and SWD.
 While compared with CoCosNet v2 \cite{zhou2021cocosnetv2}, the proposed semantic position encoding enables to preserve the texture structures and patterns, thus yielding more accurate warped exemplars as guidance.
-In addition, the proposed confidence feature injection module fuses conditional inputs and warped exemplars adaptively based on the matching confidence, which provides more reliable guidance and improves FID and SWD.
 Besides generation quality, RABIT achieves the best generation diversity in LPIPS except StarGAN v2 \cite{choi2020starganv2} which sacrifices the generation quality with much lower FID and SWD.